billwear/maas-rad/historical-release-notes-835.md

 <h2 id="heading--maas-client-library-python-libmaas">MAAS Client Library (python-libmaas)</h2>

-The official Python client library for MAAS is available in the Ubuntu 18.04 LTS package archive or you can download the source from:
+The official Python client library for MAAS is available in the Ubuntu 18.04 LTS package archive or you can download the source from this external link:

 <https://github.com/maas/python-libmaas/releases>